-- Ask your friends, family or colleagues.
-Chances are, one of them has a great dentist they can recommend.
+- Ask friends, family or colleagues.
+Chances are one of them has a good dentist they can recommend.

 - Ask your doctor or pharmacist. …

-- If you are moving, ask your current dentist for a referral. …
+- If you are moving, ask your current dentist for a recommendation. …

-- Visit the American Dental Association (ADA) website, opens in new window.
+- Visit American Dental Association (ADA) website opens in a new window.

-The American Academy of Pediatric Dentistry (AAPD) recommends that a child go to the dentist before the age of 1 or within six months of the eruption of the first tooth.
-Primary teeth usually start to grow around 6 months of age.
+The American Academy of Pediatric Dentistry (AAPD) recommends that your child visit the dentist before the age of 1 or within six months after the eruption of the first tooth.
+Milk teeth usually start growing around 6 months of age.

 Can a minor be seen by a dentist without a parent?

-It is recommended that dentists require the presence of a parent or their designate when providing treatment to a minor patient.
-Dentists can also obtain written permission from the parent / legal guardian for a specific treatment plan, and can offer this treatment to the child without the presence of an adult.
+It is recommended that dentists require the presence of a parent or their designated agent when treating a minor patient.
+Dentists can also obtain written consent from a parent / legal guardian for a specific treatment plan and can provide such treatment to a child without an adult being present.

 Can a 3 year old go to the dentist?

-Three-year-olds may not agree to being separated from a parent when they have a dental procedure such as filling a cavity.
-Indeed, most 3-year-olds are not socially mature enough to separate from their parents.
-4 years.
-Most children should be able to sit in a different parent’s room for exams and treatment procedures.
+Three-year-olds may not feel well being away from their parents during dental procedures such as filling a cavity.
+This is because most 3-year-olds are not socially mature enough to separate themselves from their parents.
+Four years.
+Most children should be able to sit in a separate room from their parents during exams and medical treatments.

 Should I take my child to a pediatric dentist?